 CT (computed tomography) scans also use x-rays to create images.
 The images are more detailed because the CT scan looks at structures from different angles.
 The CT machine takes continuous pictures and reproduces them on a computer screen.
 The images can be viewed as thin sections or slices, making it easier to see inside structures.

 Bone scans are images of the skeleton that highlight sites of bone metastases.
 To perform a radionuclide bone scan, the radiologist injects a radioactive substance into the blood, which is preferentially taken up by the actively dividing cancer cells.
 This area of increased cellular activity appears to a special camera outside the body as a “hot spot” in relation to the surrounding normal bone.

 MRI (magnetic resonance imaging) scans create images using magnetic fields and radio waves.
 In MRI, the body is exposed to strong magnetic fields while tiny pulses of radiowaves are sent through the area of the body that is being studied.
 The radiowaves passing through the different tissues disturb the magnetic field, causing signals to be emitted.
 The signals are processed by a computer and translated into an image.
 MRI scans may be better for detecting differences in soft tissues compared to a CT scan.

 PET (positron emission tomography) scans are used to take computerized images of changes that occur in the tissues.
 The images are produced in color.
 For example, a radioactive substance is injected in the body.
 After a short time, the substance can be traced and watched to see how the body uses it.
 It can be helpful in spotting tumors that may not show up on other images.
 At times, PET and CT scans are combined to improve visualization and function in a specific area.

-An ultrasound uses high-frequency sound waves to create images, not unlike a submarine uses sonar to identify objects in its path.
+An ultrasound uses high-frequency sound waves to create images, much like a submarine uses sonar to identify objects in its path.
 Sound waves are bounced off interior structures and their reflection is used to create an image.
 Ultrasound is commonly used to detect certain abdominal tumors in the ovary, pancreas, and liver.

 Tissue BiopsySuperficial BiopsyEndoscopic BiopsyNeedle BiopsySurgical Biopsy